apostrophecms/apostrophe/README.md

 ### Adding Editable Areas To Your Templates

 The easiest way to add Apostrophe-powered editable rich content areas to your Node Express 3.0 project is to use Apostrophe's `aposArea` function, which is made available to your Express templates when you configure Apostrophe.
-Here's a simple example:
+Here's a simple example.
+Here we are using the `global` page, a convenient virtual "page" for storing areas that are used throughout the site, like a shared footer:

+    {{ aposArea(global, 'content1', {
+      edit: edit
-    {{ aposArea({ slug: 'global:footer', items: main, edit: true }) }}
+    }) }}

 This is from a Nunjucks template.
-If you're using Twig, you'll write:

-!= aposArea({ slug: 'global:footer', items: main, edit: true })
+The Nunjucks template language, which is compatible with the popular Jinja and Twig languages, is used throughout Apostrophe.

 Sometimes Apostrophe's default set of controls include features that don't make sense in a sidebar or otherwise don't suit a design.
 In these cases you can limit the list.

 This `aposArea` call turns on all of the controls.
 You can leave anything you like off the `controls` list:

+    {{ aposArea(global, 'footer', {
-    {{ aposArea({ slug: 'global:footer', items: main, edit: true, controls: [ 'style', 'bold', 'italic', 'createLink', 'image', 'video', 'pullquote', 'code' ] }) }}
+      controls: [ 'style', 'bold', 'italic', 'createLink', 'image', 'video', 'pullquote', 'code' ] }) }}

 You can also change the "styles" menu.
 However keep in mind that each "style" must be a legitimate HTML block element name and that not all browsers may support every block element in the rich text editor:

+    {{ aposArea(global, 'footer', {
+      controls: [ 'style', 'bold', 'italic', 'createLink', 'image', 'video', 'pullquote', 'code' ],
-    {{ aposArea({ slug: 'global:footer', items: main, edit: true, styles: [ { value: 'div', label: 'Normal' }, { value: 'h3', label: 'Heading' } ] }) }}
+      styles: [ { value: 'div', label: 'Normal' }, { value: 'h3', label: 'Heading' }]
+    }) }}

 *Please note: at this time you should always list `div` as the first style.* We intend to remove this requirement in the future.

-"What does `slug` mean?"
-Each area needs a unique "slug" to distinguish it from other editable content areas on your site.
-The slug is broken up into two parts: the "page slug" and the "area name."
-"Page" here is meant in the loosest sense of the word in Apostrophe: a set of areas grouped together which are typically loaded together.

-In the above examples, the "page slug" is `global` and the "area name" is `footer`.
-For instance, most site designs call for a few editable elements that are shared across every pageview on the site.
-We group these together with the page slug `global` so they can be loaded as a single MongoDB document.

-You might think you can use page slugs to represent pages that are part of a tree of pages, and you would be right, but to do so easily make sure you [start with the `apostrophe-pages` module.](http://github.com/punkave/apostrophe-pages)

-"Where does `items` come from?"
-Good question.
-You are responsible for fetching the content as part of the Express route code that renders your template.
-You do this with Apostrophe's `getArea` and `getPage` methods.
-[Note: you probably want to use the apostrophe-pages module to do most of this work, including loading common shared elements like the `global` page.](http://github.com/punkave/apostrophe-pages)

-Naturally `getArea` is asynchronous:

-    app.get(req, 'global:footer', function(req, res) {
-      apos.getArea(req, 'main', function(err, area) {
-        return res.render('home', { content: area ? area.items : [] });
-      });
-    });

-The `req` object is needed so that widget loaders can consider permissions and have an opportunity to perform caching when multiple queries occur during the lifetime of a single page request.

-Note the code that checks whether `area` is actually set before attempting to access its content.
-If no area with that slug has ever been saved, the `area` callback parameter will be null.

-Also note that there is an `err` parameter to the callback.
-Real-world applications should check for errors (and the `app.js` sample application does).

 ## Displaying Single Widgets ("Singletons")

 Of course, sometimes you want to enforce a more specific design for an editable page.
 You might, for instance, want to require the user to pick a video for the upper right corner.
 You can do that with `aposSingleton`:

-    {{ aposSingleton({ slug: 'global:my-video', type: 'video', area: page.areas.sidebarVideo, edit: edit }) }}
+    {{ aposSingleton(global, 'my-video', { type: 'video' }) }}

 Note that singletons are stored as areas.
 The only difference is that the interface only displays and edits the first item of the specified type found in the area.
 There is no rich text editor "wrapped around" the widget, so clicking "edit" for a video immediately displays the video dialog box.

 Only widgets (images, videos and the like) may be specified as types for singletons.
 For a standalone rich-text editor that doesn't allow any widgets, just limit the set of controls to those that are not widgets:

-    {{ aposArea({ slug: 'global:sidebar', items: main, edit: true, controls: [ 'style', 'bold', 'italic', 'createLink' ] }) }}
+    {{ aposArea(page, 'main', { controls: [ 'style', 'bold', 'italic', 'createLink' ] }) }}

 ## Detecting Empty Areas and Singletons